library(dslabs)

 ggplot(train_knn, highlight = TRUE)

-By default, the cross validation is performed by taking 25 bootstrap samples comprised of 25% of the observations.
-For the kNN
+By default, the resampling is performed by taking 25 bootstrap samples, each comprised of 25% of the observations.

 method, the default is to try \(k=5,7,9\).
 We change this using the tuneGrid